 - Do not operate this unit immediately after moving it from a cold location to a warm location.
 When the unit is exposed to such a change in temperature, moisture can condense on the lens and crucial internal parts.
 Allow the system to stabilise to room temperature before operation to prevent possible damage to the unit. - Do not place the unit in hot locations, such as near heating equipment.
-Doing so could cause a malfunction and shorten the life of the projector. - Avoid setting up and using the SMART product in an area with excessive levels of dust, humidity and smoke. - Do not place your SMART product in direct sunlight or near any appliance that generates a strong magnetic field. - If you need to lean the interactive whiteboard against a wall before you mount it, make sure it remains in an upright position.
+Doing so could cause a malfunction and shorten the life of the projector. - Avoid setting up and using the SMART product in an area with excessive levels of dust, humidity and smoke. - Do not place your SMART product in direct sunlight or near any appliance that generates a strong magnetic field. - If you need to lean the interactive whiteboard against a wall before you mount it, make sure that it remains in an upright position, resting on the pen tray brackets, which can sustain the weight of the interactive whiteboard.